JStateson/BoincTasksTempReader/SystemdService/readme.txt

 feature added:  Ability to show wattage for nvidia and ati and to be able to correlate* the usage to the bus id of the GPU device.

-To enable these features, edit the bash script "pdateTemps.sh and add true or false to indicate which one or both are to be seen.
+To enable these features, edit the bash script "UpdateTemps.sh and add true or false to indicate which one or both are to be seen.
 Also remove the comment to allow the bus id to be written to the /usr/boinc-client/cc_include.xml file.
 When both are shown